MaianneThornton/50in50_SoundBoard/README.md

 ### What I learned👩🏾‍🏫

-I learned the logic behind making a simple progress bar functional.
-I will be applying this to future projects where needed.
+I learned that HTML5 comes with access to a Web Audio API that complements the audio media element.
+By accessing the elements of the API I can easily manipulate the sounds.

-I also learned that when using the before or after selectors you MUST add content for the style to be visible.
+I learned the logic behind accessing the Web Audio API to add play and pause functionality.

 ### Continued development🔮